 },

-// sets the "edit" menu group with default options
+// sets the default "Edit" menu option with certain default sub-options

 {